Making New Year Resolutions a Powerful Reality

 There is much excitement about all that 2021 holds for you.
 You have made your list of resolutions for the New Year.
 Now you need to get down to the nitty-gritty where the rubber meets the road.

 I don’t want to sound like a prophet of gloom and doom but statistics prove that only about 12% of people follow on with their resolutions and are actually able to achieve their resolutions.

 Do you want to be part of the 88% that do not fulfill their goals?
 Or do you want to be part of the 12% who do fulfill their goals?

 Given below is a list of 7 things that will help you to stick to your New Year resolutions.

 1. Focus On One Goal

-If you have listed 7 or 10 resolutions to achieve in the New Year, then you may get overwhelmed if you try to achieve all of them at once.
+If you have listed 10 resolutions to achieve in the New Year, you may get overwhelmed by trying to achieve them at once.

-It removes the feeling of being overwhelmed or becoming disoriented and floundered by the sheer hugeness of the task.
+It removes the feeling of being overwhelmed or becoming disoriented by the sheer hugeness of the task.

 2. Conquer It Little By Little

 One person said, “I am hungry enough to eat an elephant.”
 When he was asked how would he eat an elephant he answered: “bite by bite.”
 It is very easy to get overwhelmed with a large goal.
 But if you break up the goal into small bits and pieces then it becomes easy to achieve them.